juanmirocks/drupal-module-CalDAV-Events/README.md

 ### Status & Testability
-This is a drupal sandbox project.
-However, the module has been used in production in a medium-size site since 2013.
+This module has been used in production in a medium-size site since 2013.

 In theory, every CalDAV server should work.
 Popular CalDAV servers are for instance [DAViCal](http://www.davical.org/) or [Google Calendar](https://support.google.com/calendar/?hl=en#topic=3417927).
 In practice, the module was tested with the following servers: DAViCal.